 - Stash some extra money in luggage; this is the emergency fund.

-- Always pack some snacks – for the road, airplane, anywhere.
+- Always pack some snacks – for the road, aeroplane, anywhere.

 - Carry a water bottle, always.